Beta-2 Microglobulin Tumor Marker

 Increased levels of B2M in the blood and/or urine indicate that there is a problem, but they are not diagnostic of a specific disease or condition.
 They do, however, reflect disease activity and the amount of cancer present.
 When someone has been diagnosed with multiple myeloma or lymphoma, that person is likely to have a poorer prognosis if the B2M level is significantly elevated.

-For monitoring treatment, decreasing concentrations over time in someone with multiple myeloma indicate that the person is responding to treatment.
+For monitoring treatment, decreasing levels over time in someone with multiple myeloma indicate that the person is responding to treatment.
 Stable or increasing levels indicate that the person is not responding.

-Increases in the CSF in someone with a disease such as HIV/AIDS indicates likely central nervous system involvement.
+Increases in the CSF in someone with a disease such as HIV/AIDS indicate likely central nervous system involvement.